nnirror/facet/README.md

 ### Outputs

 Facet can synthesize and orchestrate the playback of multiple FacetPatterns simultaneously, producing audio, MIDI, or OSC output.
 By default, patterns will continually regenerate each loop.
-In order to only regenerate every n loops, use the `.every()` function.
-In order to only play back once, use the `.once()` function.
+In order to only regenerate every n loops, use the `.every()` method.
+In order to continue playing a pattern and not regenerate, use the `.keep()` method.
+In order to only play back once, use the `.once()` method.

 ### Audio output
 - **channel** ( _channels_ )
 	- Facet ultimately creates wav files that can have any number of channels.
-The `.channel()` function (and equivalent `channels()` function) allow you to route the output of a FacetPattern onto the specified channel(s) in the `channels` input array. **NOTE:** CPU will also increase as the total number of channels increases.
+The `.channel()` method (and equivalent `channels()` method) allow you to route the output of a FacetPattern onto the specified channel(s) in the `channels` input array. **NOTE:** CPU will also increase as the total number of channels increases.
 	- example:
 		- `$('example').randsamp().channel(1).play(); // first channel only`
 		- `$('example').randsamp().channels([1,3]).play(); // second channel only`